yijiburen/Portfolio-Public/README.md

 GameOfLife (Java): Inspired by "Conway's Game of Life" (search this up).
 Contains two separate programs:
 1. GOL2: My better version of Conway's Game of Life
-2. LawnSim: Simulates the takeover of a grassy lawn by dandelions.
+2. LawnSim: Simulates the takeover of a lawn by dandelions.
 Frustrated farmer burns the lawn in the end.
 Fun to watch!